cetic/zwave2mqtt/README.md

 ### Installing

 To deploy the service, you don't need to install any source.
-All installation will be manage with docker and each configuration with docker-compose.
+All installation will be manage with docker.
+Each configuration wil be manage by docker-compose.
 To install this two tools, you can launch the `install.sh`

 ```
+cd ~/zwave2mqtt
 sudo bash install.sh
 sudo reboot
 ```